Ages 7 – 9

-The goal of our wholesome Wolves Classroom is to prepare children for their upper Elementary experience by tapping their natural curiosity, providing engaging learning opportunities and recognizing every child’s unique character and abilities.
-Our Wolves class is set up in collaboration with our Grade 1 class, empowered by our lovely Lead Teacher Libby, and Co-Teacher assigned to our Grade 2 – 3 Students.
-In addition, creative community mentors, such as our Fine Arts Teacher, Dance or Soccer Instructors, Culinary + Nutrition Education Chefs, and Music Teacher, will all work with our Wolves.
+The goal of our wholesome Foxes’ Classroom is to prepare children for their upper Elementary experience by tapping their natural curiosity, providing engaging learning opportunities and recognizing every child’s unique character and abilities.
+Our Foxes’ class is set up in collaboration with our Grade 3-4 Wolves learners, empowered to co-create for sustainability, conservation, and to help work on our Tonkawa farmstead.
+Our foxes are co-learners, and surrounded by creative community mentors who empower them daily.

 Young children’s early school experiences have a great impact on their future learning and so our Reggio Emilia inspired environment is designed to help our children explore and integrate a variety of experiences.
 Reggio educators believe that young children are capable of rigorous curriculum within a developmental framework that allows them to explore, test and question their world.
 Students are asked to hypothesize, test out and defend their ideas.
 They document learning using many different systems of artistic expression to both explain and investigate concepts.
 The student is encouraged to see him or herself as an important member of classroom and school community, making choices that will enhance the experience of all students.